ofekbarel/Terraform-Project/README.md

 ### 2. Create providers.tf
-In order to configure the auzre cloud and which version
+In order to configure the azure cloud and which version